makrai/notes/su2103-whitening-sentence.md

 * each diagonal element of the diagonal matrix Λ measures the variation of the one-dimensional data in which it is located.
 If its value is small, it represents that the variation of this dimensional feature is also small
-  * sentence vector may only be embedded into a lower dimensional space, and we
+  * sentence vector may only be embedded into a lower dimensional space
 * We refer the entire transformation workflow as Whitening-k
   * implementation is shown in Algorithm 1